awesomephant/blog/work/bama-s21.md

 The central piece of ornamentation on the site are these animated lines meant to evoke a curtain flowing in the breeze (the title of the show – *Lüften* – roughly translates to *letting in fresh air*).
 I modelled these as follows:

-- The two outermost lines are drive the animation.
+- The two outermost lines drive the animation.
 Each one is controlled by three separate Perlin noise functions (two in the x-direction, one in y) which are added up to produce the movement.
 - The lines between the two control lines interpolate between the two control lines.
-I gave both the same number of points, so this is an easy operation.
+I gave all lines the same number of points, so the interpolation is a simple operation.

 This recipe produces a design space with a huge number of variables.
 I tend to think the way to get a handle on a space like this is to build tooling to explore it so I did.
 If you hit **T** on your keyboard, you'll see the little control window I used to find the set of parameters that produce the right effect.